-I know there has been a lot of bad press about undisclosed emerald treatments.
-I would never sell this stone without full disclosure.
-I just want to save this once very nice gem if I can.
+I know there has been a lot of bad press about undisclosed emerald treatments and would never sell this stone without full disclosure.
+If I can, I just want to save this gem that was once very nice.
 How do you treat a cracked emerald?
 What varnishes or other cements would you recommend?
 Can they be used with the emerald still in the setting?

-I’ve had some luck using a vacuum to draw Opticon fracture sealer into cracks, if the crack surfaces.
-A small kitchen type vacuum works well.
 Soak the cracked emerald in acetone and make sure any oils are cleaned from the crack.
-Make sure the stone is completely dry inside the crack and out before continuing.
+Make sure the stone is completely dry inside and outside the crack before continuing.

 Mix up a good amount of Opticon in the bottom of a small mason jar.
 Put the stone in the jar so that it doesn’t touch the sealer by either leaning the jar on its side or lightly attaching the ring to the side with floral clay.
 (Use just enough that you can lightly tap the jar and have the ring fall off into the mixture).